We craft films

 We create commissioned work, independent documentaries, and narrative films.
 At Real Talkies, we make audiovisual stories focussing on nuances that are not dwelled upon or deliberated in mass media.

-Chithra makes intimate documentaries about identity, human relationships, race, art, and health.
+Chithra makes films about identity, relationships, race, art, and health.

 A failed attempt to fund a film in India led her to quit a decade-long career as a Physical Therapist and get an MFA in film.
-Her documentary work is supported by Jerome Foundation, Center for Asian American Media, New York State Council for the Arts, BAVC Media Maker Fellowship, Made in New York Fellowship, American Institute for Indian Studies, Lancet, Dance Films Association, and pitched at competitive industry events like the IFP project forum and Sheffield Meet Market.
+Her work is supported by Chicken and Egg Pictures, Brown Girls Doc Mafia, Jerome Foundation, Center for Asian American Media, New York State Council for the Arts, BAVC Media Maker Fellowship, Made in New York Fellowship, American Institute for Indian Studies, Lancet, Dance Films Association, and pitched at competitive industry events like the Gotham, Sheffield Meet Market, DOC NYC, and BFI Production Finance Market.

 In the near future, she hopes to direct narrative features and fantastical episodic content.
 She is an avid runner and has completed 14 marathons.
 Food is her first love.